Firefox Blocks Third-Party Tracking Cookies And Cryptomining by Default - The Mac Observer

 Enhance Tracking Protection as Default in Firefox

 In a blog post, Mozilla said that “Enhanced Tracking Protection will automatically be turned on by default for all users worldwide as part of the ‘Standard’ setting.”
-It will add third-party tracking cookies to the disconnect list.
 Currently, 20% of Firefox users use Enhanced Tracking Protection.
 Mozilla said it aimed to make this 100% protection by default.

 Cryptomining Blocked by Default